MicrosoftDocs/Viva/Viva/glint/communicate/prelaunch-live-email-templates.md

 The **[Name]** Survey is important to me.
 I’m looking forward to reviewing the findings for our team and learning more about what you think and feel about working at **[Company Name]**.
 Given the realities of day-to-day life, I don’t have enough opportunity to have meaningful conversations with most of you and it’s challenging to dig deep into the kinds of topics the [Name] survey covers.

-Participating in this survey will give you the chance to communicate, challenge us, and tell the truth about your experience at work.
+Participating in this survey gives you the chance to communicate, challenge us, and tell the truth about your experience at work.
 Your voice, insights, and opinions matter.

 If you haven’t yet taken the **[Name]** Survey, please do so today.
-It’s confidential and will yield data we can use to improve our team’s engagement and the company overall.
-Your survey invitation will be emailed shortly.
+It’s confidential and yields data to improve our team’s engagement and the company overall.
+Your survey invitation is emailed to you.

-I hope you’ll make the most of this opportunity to let your voice be heard.
+Please make the most of this opportunity to let your voice be heard.

 **[Salutation]**,